andreas-kupries/aktive/doc/ref/accessor.md

 Converts the internal DAG representation of the image into a Tcl script and returns the resulting string.

 Despite the naming the operator is __not strict__.
 It does not access the input's pixels at all, only the meta information of the pipeline.

 ---
-### <a name='op_connected_components'></a> aktive op connected-components

-Syntax: __aktive op connected-components__ src

-Returns a Tcl dictionary describing all the connected components found in the (binary) input.

-The components are identified by integer numbers.

-The data of each component is a dictionary providing the elements of the component's bounding box, its area (in pixels), and an unordered list of the row ranges the component consists of.

----